ipkg/difuse/README.md

 # difuse [![Build Status](https://travis-ci.org/ipkg/difuse.svg?branch=master)](https://travis-ci.org/ipkg/difuse)

-difuse is a new breed of truly distributed multi-purpose datastore.
+difuse is a new breed of truly distributed datastores.

 Current distributed systems follow a leader/follower model and rely on a fixed leader for consensus.
-This eventually limits the scalability of the cluster.
+This eventually limits the scalability of the cluster.  difuse contains multiple leaders through out the cluster.
+All nodes perform the same function and are responsible for a portion of the data.

-difuse uses a completely distributed No-One-Special (NOS) approach in that every node in the cluster is equal and no node is designated to perform anything different.
+difuse uses a completely distributed No-One-Special (NOS) approach in that every node in the cluster is equal and no node is designated to perform anything different or special.
 Each node is the leader for a portion of keys in the cluster.
-As nodes join and leave, keys are re-balanced across the new set of nodes.
+As nodes join and leave, data is re-balanced/replicated across the new set of nodes.

-This is accomplished by using a Distributed Hash Table as the underlying transport.

 ## Features

 - Each node is of equal weight.
 No single leader and No-One-Special (NOS).
-- Highly-Scalable fault tolerant due to the peer-to-peer design
+- Highly-Scalable, fault-tolerant due to the peer-to-peer design
 - Data de-duplication

 ## Installation
 Download the binary from [here].